MagicMagoogul/Project_Petra/Maths/Algebra/README.md

-# Algerbra is the process of using variables to have equations that are subject to change.
+# Algebra is the process of using variables to have equations that are subject to change.

 # Example